Earl of Craven: Present peer

 Benjamin Robert Joseph Craven, 9th Earl of Craven (born 13 June 1989) is the only son of the 8th Earl and his wife Teresa Maria Bernadette Downes, a daughter of Arthur John Downes, of Black Hall, Clane, County Kildare, Ireland.
 On 30 August 1990 he succeeded his father as Earl of Craven, Viscount Uffington, and Baron Craven.
 In 2003 he was living with his mother at Hawkwood House, Waldron, East Sussex.

-The heir presumptive and the only person in the line of succession to the earldom, is the present holder's first cousin three times removed, Lt.-Cdr.
-Rupert José Evelyn Craven (born 1926), son of Rupert Cecil Craven (1870–1959), the second son of the third earl.
-He is married, but has no issue; after him, the sole remaining heir to the Craven barony is the present Earl's seventh cousin thrice removed, John Edmund Craven (born 1946), a fifth-great-grandson of Charles Craven, the youngest brother of the second Baron.
+The heir presumptive, the only person who was in the line of succession to the earldom, was the present holder's first cousin three times removed, Lt.-Cdr.
+Rupert José Evelyn Craven (22 March 1926 – 11 May 2025), only son of Rupert Cecil Craven (1870–1959), the second son of the third earl.
+He was married, but had no issue; after him, the sole remaining heir to the Craven barony is the present Earl's seventh cousin thrice removed, John Edmund Craven (born 1946), a fifth-great-grandson of Charles Craven, the youngest brother of the second Baron.